joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

 - Node.js and npm installed on your machine.
 - An AWS account to access and migrate files from an AWS bucket.
 - Basic knowledge of Next.js and TypeScript.
-- Sia and renterd set up with a reachable API address and API key.
+- Renterd reachable API address.
 - Text editor or IDE for coding.
 - Command Line Interface (CLI) for running commands and scripts.
 - Upload some image files to your AWS bucket.